ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

    this notification to the TEEP Broker.
-The TEEP Broker picks a TEE (e.g., the only one available) based on this notification, and passes the information to the TEEP/HTTP Cient for that TEE.
+The TEEP Broker picks a TEE (e.g., the only one available) based on this notification, and passes the information to the TEEP/HTTP Client for that TEE.

 2. The TEEP/HTTP Client calls the TEEP Agent's "RequestTA" API, passing TA Needed = X.